flightaware/tclrmq/README.md

 ### onFailedReconnect

 Takes the name of a callback proc used when the maximum number of connection attempts have been made without sucess.
 The callback proc takes the __Connection__ object.

+### removeCallbacks

+Takes an optional boolean _channelsToo_, which defaults to 0.
+Unsets all callbacks for the _Connection_ object.
+If _channelsToo_ is 1, also unsets callbacks on all of its channels.

 ### tlsOptions